Brielleowl/FencingClubFileDownloader/README.md

 # FencingClubFileDownloader
-Its a automation tool to download fencing event data from website
+Its an automation tool to download fencing event CSV files from website